thijsfranck/discord-app-example/docs/contributor-guide/development-environment.md

 poetry run python -m discord_app_example
 ```

-This command starts the bot in development mode, which enables features such as loading the `.env` file.

 The bot should now be online and ready to respond to commands in your Discord server.

 ## Running the Documentation Locally